pythongenius3/CyberRiskScanner/README.md

 # CyberRiskScanner
-# SecurityAuditTool

-SecurityAuditTool is a Python-based project designed to help students and early-career cybersecurity professionals learn how to perform basic vulnerability scans on safe test environments.
+CyberRiskScanner Tool is a Python-based project designed to help students and early-career cybersecurity professionals learn how to perform basic vulnerability scans on safe test environments.
 It can scan local hosts for open ports, check for weak passwords, and generate a simple risk report.
 This tool is intended for educational and authorized testing purposes only.

 ## Features
 - Scan specified hosts for open ports